soustab10/Numericle/README.md

 # Numericle
-Numericle is a 6 digit number guessing game.
+Numericle is a number guessing game.
 Instructions and How to Play are available on the website: <br>
 https://numericle-desktop-only.netlify.app/

 Happy Solving!